The best alternative to selling a property right away may be to lease it with an option to buy.

 We have seen many property owners offer their properties on “Rent To Own” plans, in which they are totally unaware that they are breaking laws.
 The penalties for structuring one of these transactions incorrectly can be quite severe – in some cases resulting in the seller having to DEED THE PROPERTY to the tenant/buyer AND reimbursing all monies collected during the lease.

-Dallas VIP Realty can manage this entire process legally for you by contracting to lease your property from you (with an option to buy), and then reselling the property to a buyer that would like to buy a property on a rent-to-own plan in states where it’s legal.
+Dallas Houses for Cash can manage this entire process legally for you by contracting to lease your property from you (with an option to buy), and then reselling the property to a buyer that would like to buy a property on a rent-to-own plan in states where it’s legal.

 Questions: What are good alternatives?